Public Goods

 Cost-Benefit Analysis

 The demand and supply of private goods is largely determined by the market, where demand is determined by the price that people are willing to pay and the supply is determined by the price that sellers receive for their product.
 The private market provides pricing information, allowing the market to reach equilibrium when the marginal benefit to buyers equals the marginal cost of suppliers.
 Since there is no market for a public good, the government must do a cost-benefit analysis to determine if the good should be provided.
-The method used for cost-benefit analysis will depend on the project, but it will probably be less accurate than market information, and, often, the supply of public goods is determined by those with political influence.
+The method used for cost-benefit analysis depends on the project, but it will likely be less accurate than market information, and, often, the supply of public goods is determined by those with political influence.
 Nonetheless, to determine what is socially optimal, the government should measure the public demand for a good, including the quantity desired, and how much it will cost to supply that quantity.
 As with private markets, the socially optimal quantity of a public good is when the marginal benefit equals the marginal cost.

 A cost-benefit analysis can also be applied to the tragedy of the commons.
 Because the marginal cost of a common resource is zero, people will continue to consume the resource until their marginal benefit is zero.
 Hence, the resource is consumed, but not replaced.
 Therein lies the tragedy.